systemd

 passive journal centralization without encryption

-If you want to setup your own passive journal centralization setup without encryption, check out guide on it.
+If you want to set up your own passive journal centralization setup without encryption, check out guide on it.

 passive journal centralization with encryption using self-signed certificates

-If you want to setup your own passive journal centralization setup using self-signed certificates for encryption, check out guide on it.
+If you want to set up your own passive journal centralization setup using self-signed certificates for encryption, check out guide on it.

 Limitations when using a logs centralization server